 For purchases of tickets, please visit https://www.consortoftwelve.co.uk/booking-details-and-venues.

-2020: Please see this page for St Matthew Passion, performed by The Consort of Twelve with the Portsmouth Choral Union on 4 April.
+2020: Please see this page for St Matthew Passion, which was due to be performed by The Consort of Twelve with the Portsmouth Choral Union on 4 April.

 Preview: The Consort of Twelve goes on a “Grand Tour” 28/06/2018